-Conditions to be met before section applies [operative] Item Kind of provision Conditions to be met 1 a pre-commencement (commenced) provision (a) the State provision operated, immediately before this Act commenced, despite the provision of: (i) the Corporations Law of the State or Territory (as in force at that time); or (ii) the ASC or ASIC Law of the State or Territory (as in force at that time); that corresponds to the Commonwealth provision; and (b) the State provision is not declared to be one that this section does not apply to (either generally or specifically in relation to the Commonwealth provision) by:(i) regulations made under this Act; or(ii) a law of the State or Territory.
+Conditions to be met before section applies [operative] Item Kind of provision Conditions to be met 1 a pre-commencement (commenced) provision (a) the State provision operated, immediately before this Act commenced, despite the provision of: (i) the Corporations Law of the State or Territory (as in force at that time); or (ii) the ASC or ASIC Law of the State or Territory (as in force at that time); that corresponds to the Commonwealth provision; and (b) the State provision is not declared to be one that this section does not apply to (either generally or specifically in relation to the Commonwealth provision) by: (i) regulations made under this Act; or (ii) a law of the State or Territory.
 2 a pre-commencement (enacted) provision (a) the State provision would have operated, immediately before this Act commenced, despite the provision of: (i) the Corporations Law of the State or Territory (as in force at that time); or (ii) the ASC or ASIC Law of the State or Territory (as in force at that time); that corresponds to the Commonwealth provision if the State provision had commenced before the commencement of this Act; and (b) the State provision is not declared to be one that this section does not apply to (either generally or specifically in relation to the Commonwealth provision) by:(i) regulations made under this Act; or

-Conditions to be met before section applies [operative] Item Kind of provis on Conditions to be met (ii) a law of the State or Territory.
-3 a post-commen provision the State provision is declared by a law of the State or Territory to be a Corporations legislation displacement provision for the purposes of this section (either generally or specifically in relation to the Commonwealth provision) 4 a provision that materially amer or after this Acc commenced if t amendment wa enacted before commenced operated, immediately before this Act commenced, despite the provision of: (i) the Corporations Law of the State or Territory (as in force at that time); or 5 a provision that materially amer or after this Acc commenced if t amendment is e on or after this commenced the State provision as amended is declared by a law of the State or Territory to be a Corporations legislation displacement provision for the purposes of this section (either generally nacted or specifically in relation to the Commonwealth em 1-subsection (12) tells you when a provision is a re-commencement (commenced) provision. e h em 1 paragraph (a)-For example, a State or Territory provision nacted after the commencement of the Corporations Law might not over operated despite the Corporations Law if it was not expressly rovided that the provision was to operate despite a specified provision, or despite any provision, of the Corporations Law (see, for example, section 5 of the Corporations (New South Wales) Act 1990).
+Conditions to be met before section applies [operative] Item Kind of prov vision Conditions to Conditions to be met (ii) a law of the State or Territory.
+3 a post-comm provision encement the State provision is declared by a law of the State or Territory to be a Corporations legislation displacement provision for the purposes of this section (either generally or specifically in relation to the Commonwealth provision) 4 a provision that is materially amended on or after this Act commenced if the amendment was enacted before this Act commenced operated, commenc (i) the Tei (ii) the Tei that corresprovision provision as amended would have immediately before this Act ed, despite the provision of: Corporations Law of the State or rritory (as in force at that time); or ASC or ASIC Law of the State or rritory (as in force at that time); sponds to the Commonwealth if the amendment had commenced a commencement of this Act; and (b) the State p that this se generally Common (i) reg provision is not declared to be one ection does not apply to (either or specifically in relation to the wealth provision) by: gulations made under this Act; or aw of the State or Territory.
+5 a provision that is materially amended on or after this Act commenced if the amendment is enacted on or after this Act commenced law of the Sta Corporations for the purpos vision as amended is declared by a atte or Territory to be a legislation displacement provision ses of this section (either generally y in relation to the Commonwealth Note 1: 1-subsection (12) tells you when a provision is a ommencement (commenced) provision.
+Note 2: enacted after have operate paragraph (a)-For example, a State or Territory provision ed after the commencement of the Corporations Law might not operated despite the Corporations Law if it was not expressly ded that the provision was to operate despite a specified provision, or despite any provision, of the Corporations Law (see, for example, section 5 of the Corporations (New South Wales) Act 1990).